dbarzin/FeatherDeauthDetector/Readme.md

 Detection mode
 --------------
-Detection mode is activated by default and print a message when an attack is detected.
+Detection mode is activated by default, it counts the seconds and print a message when an attack is detected.
-When the attack stop, it restart scanning.
+When the attack stops, it restart the counter at zero.
 This mode is usefull when an attack is in progress and you want to stop it.

 Bomb mode
 ---------
 In the bomb mode, a bomb explose every 120 seconds.
 The bomb stop when the attacker starts a deauth attack.
 A manual operation is needed to retsart the counter.
-It alows you to known that a death attack did take place.
+It alows you to known that a deauth attack has been made.

 Operation
 ---------